-The World Health Organization (WHO) monitors influenza viruses throughout the world and recommends which strains are to be included in the current year's vaccine.
-For the 2018/19 flu season in the UK it is recommended that quadrivalent (four-part) vaccines contain the following:
+The World Health Organization (WHO) monitors flu viruses throughout the world and recommends which strains are to be included in the current year's vaccine.

 Seasonal flu is the particular type of flu virus that arrives in the UK each autumn.
 The actual type varies from year to year.
 The new jab is developed each year to protect against the expected type.
 The flu jab takes up to 14 days to give full protection after having the jab.

 The Department of Health issues advice as to who should be immunised.
 This is reviewed each year.
 The aim is to protect people who are more likely to develop complications from flu.
 People in these groups can get the flu vaccine as part of the national flu programme, free of charge.

 It's also possible to pay to get the vaccine privately, if you're not eligible to get it as part of the national programme.

 Anyone in the following groups can receive the flu vaccine as part of the national programme:

 - People aged 65 or older in England and all those over 50 and over in Scotland or Northern Ireland.